-Eligible Costs are the expenditures associated with acquiring, planning, designing, constructing or renovating a tangible capital asset in British Columbia.
+Eligible Expenditures are those associated with the acquiring, planning, designing, constructing, or renewal and rehabilitation of a tangible capital asset or natural asset in British Columbia.

-Infrastructure is defined as a municipal or regional, publicly or privately owned tangible capital asset, as defined by Generally Accepted Accounting Principles (GAAP), that is primarily for public use and public benefit.
+Infrastructure is defined as a municipal or regional, publicly or privately owned tangible capital assets, or natural assets, in British Columbia primarily for public use or benefit.